We don’t have to talk about Jesus, we get to!

 I call this the “21st century Church visitation for the next generation” Simply meeting at coffee shops, as today, people often meet not at homes but elsewhere even at restaurants.

-God’s Story: This leads to the last and final story, the story of the gospel.
+This leads to the last and final story, the story of the gospel.
 This opens the door for us to share the gospel (good news) of Jesus Christ and opportunity for them to ponder upon it.

 “What does that even mean?
 How do you approach the heart?”
 We must see specifically see in these three sphere that will allow us to understand the holistic approach of one’s heart

-They are simply sitting in a monastery and not doing anything.
+If you’re a monk, you are simply sitting in a monastery and not doing anything.
 We functionally just hang out and do life with just church people and no engagement with the world.
 That is terrible and a tragic!

 I find myself often telling students who are seminarians to, ”Stop reading your book!
 Go hang out and witness to people.”
 Give up being “Sophisticated”, but instead be faithful and engaging.
 All sphere of balance is crucial.